ananyasen7/ananyasen7.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-As a dedicated researcher in the field of environmental sciences, my mission is to contribute to responsible stewardship of our planet's natural resources.
+As a dedicated researcher in the field of environmental sciences, my mission is to contribute to the responsible stewardship of our planet's natural resources.
 My commitment to sustainability extends from individual practices to influencing community-level actions.
-I aim to drive meaningful social impact through rigorous scientific research, fostering interdisciplinary collaborations and disseminating knowledge.
+I aim to drive meaningful social impact through rigorous scientific research, fostering interdisciplinary collaborations, and disseminating knowledge.
+Currently, I am engaged in research on mesoscale gravity waves and rossby waves utilizing the Weather Research and Forecasting (WRF) model for advanced atmospheric modeling.
 Leveraging my network and expertise, I strive to create an academic environment where continuous learning and sharing are at the forefront, all with the goal of building a more sustainable future.
 {style="text-align: justify;"}